danielduarte/php-openspec/README.md

-# openapi-parser-php
+# php-openspec
-Open API 3.0.0 Parser for PHP
+OpenSpec for PHP